NateTHEgreatest33/messageAPI/README.md

     uint8_t size;                           /* size of message[]    */
     uint8_t message[ MAX_MSG_LENGTH ];      /* data buffer          */
     } tx_message;

+typedef struct
+    {
+    std::array<rx_message, MAX_MSG_RX> messages; /* rx messages     */
+    uint8_t num_messages;                        /* number of msgs  */
+    std::array<message_errors, MAX_MSG_RX> errors; /* errors/msg    */
+    message_errors global_errors;                /* global errors   */
+    } rx_multi;
 ```

 __Usage:__

-1. Before any communication can occour, the LoRa transciver must be setup to receive messages. this is done using the init function.
-The data passed in is of lora_config type and this function returns data type lora_errors
+1. Before any communication can occour, the LoRa transciver must be setup to receive messages. this is done via the constructor of loraAPI
 ```
-lora_errors init_message
-    (
-    lora_config config_data                  /* SPI Interface info  */
+core::loraInterface loRa( spi_default ,console );
-    );
+core::messageInterface messageAPI( loRa, console );
 ```

-2. To send a message use send_message() which takes in a tx_message and returns an error variable of type lora_errors
+2. To send a message use send_message() which takes in a tx_message and returns T/F if it was successful
 ```
-lora_errors send_message
+bool core::messageInterface::send_message
     (
     tx_message message                           /* message to send */
     );
 ```
-3. To check and receive a message use get_message(). this returns a boolean true or false depending if a message has been recived. if true, the message will be placed into the providied rx_message variable.
-The errors variable can be updated even if no message is recived (ie. issues w/ SPI or message sizing).
+3. To check and receive a message use get_multi_message(). this returns an object of type rx_multi which has a variabkle num_messages to determine how many messages were rx'ed.
 ```
-bool get_message
+rx_multi core::messageInterface::get_multi_message
     (
-    rx_message *message,       /* pointer to store message received */
-    lora_errors *errors        /* pointer to store errors received  */
+    void
     );
 ```